Rain water storage is one of the new-imperatives; the cost, reliability and quality all demand we harvest it, stockpiling it in tanks and reservoirs.

 Today it’s a lot simpler with easy access to underground pipes, fibreglass-tanks and inexpensive filters; and a pump, of course.
 R10,000 would do it using the cheapest options.

 I recommend fibreglass as it lasts indefinitely, and can be repaired if it’s broken by physical trauma; they are completely UV-resistant.
 Ours is 40 years old and perfect.
-The underground reservoir, with a roof, is better as the water is much colder; bugs will thrive in warm conditions.
+The underground reservoir, with a roof, is even better as the water is much colder; bugs will thrive in warm conditions.

 You could do it yourself if you are handy, but there are plumbers who specialise in doing it for you.
 You start with a network of sewerage pipes, leading from your gutter to a low point on your property; the water will gravitate to your tanks or underground-reservoir.
 From there you pump it into your home and garden.